TobiasPSP/doneland_sources/Components/Sensor/Air Quality/MQ Family Of Gas Sensors/README.md

 > Family Of MOS Gas Sensors For Detection Of Substances In The Air

 The *MQ Family Of Gas Sensors* are simple and cheap Chinese-made *MOS Sensors* that can detect different gases in the air.
-Sensor types (and target gas) depends on the detection material used inside the sensor.
+Sensor types (and target gases) depend on the detection material used inside the sensor.